The arithmetic local Nori fundamental group: Introduction

+In particular, all groups considered in \cite{ot18} and \cite{OTZ20} satisfy Conjecture \ref{A conjecture}.
+Finally we show that Conjecture \ref{A conjecture} implies the same result for many other fields.
+Indeed we show that $\pi^\L(k((t))/k)\to \pi^\L(k(t)/k)$ is surjective (see \ref{series surjective}) and that, if $K$ is any finitely generated field extension of $k$ of positive transcendence degree, there exists an indeterminate $t\in K$ such that also $\pi^\L(K/k)\to \pi^\L(k(t)/k)$ is surjective (see \ref{one variable is enough}).

 The paper is divided as follows.
-In the first chapter we define the local Nori fundamental group and we prove Theorem \ref{The Main Theorem}.
-In the second and last section we discuss the relationship with the local Nori fundamental group and the local Nori fundamental gerbe.
+In Section~\ref{local Nori over a field} we define the local Nori fundamental group for a field using Tannaka Theory, and we prove that Theorem~\ref{The Main Theorem} holds for this group scheme.
+In Section~\ref{local Nori in general} we introduce the general local Nori fundamental group via the local Nori fundamental gerbe, and we prove the connection with torsors via the universal property as stated in the beginning in the introduction.
+Finally in Section~\ref{section:generic surjectivity} we discuss surjectivity results about the local fundamental group, and we prove Theorem~\ref{main theorem II}.